cyanmishra92/CMPEN431CacheSim/README.md

   - Explain how the cache replacement policy impacts the cache hitrate (provide a graphical example)

   ## Deliverables (Reading Assignment: Mandatory)
   - Read the MESI protocol paper.
+It is uplodaed in the repository. (https://github.com/cyanmishra92/CMPEN431CacheSim/blob/main/MESIprotocol.pdf)
   - In a technical report, deatil the functionality of MESI Protocol.
   - Explain how MESI protocol is an improment over MSI protocol.
   - Write the drawbacks of MESI protocl and what new protocols you can find in current research (at least one), that is an improvement over MESI?